 Galleries are rarely random arrangements.
 It takes a little planning to get just the right configuration.
 Plot out the layout on the floor before hanging the first picture.
 Select a photograph, print, or painting as the center of the display.
 Position it at eye level.
 Place the other images around it and out from the center point.

 Current family photos are fine, but a gallery wall will be much more interesting if you include photos of relatives from times gone by.
 Ask family members to contribute old photographs to your collection.
-If the images have tears or creases and need to be enlarged upload them to a photo center to digitally remove the imperfections and have them resized.
-If you have a scanner, photo editing software and printer you can tackle the job yourself.
+If the images have tears or creases and need to be enlarged, upload them to a photo center to digitally remove the imperfections and resize them.
+If you have a scanner, photo editing software, and printer, you can tackle the job yourself.

 Careful cropping brings the important subject matter to the forefront.
 It eliminates superfluous content.
 Before you make a commitment experiment, use four pieces of black construction paper to create the exact image you want to highlight.

 If you’re a renter, consider using removable picture hangers to avoid having to fill dozens of wall holes before you move.
 If you’re still not crazy about creating a bunch of nail holes in your pristine drywall, use a straight pin or specially designed curved hangers that insert into the drywall and leave a microscopic hole.
 Prevent damage to your frames and scuffs on the wall by applying felt disks on the backside of your pictures.

 2. Plan the layout.
 Don’t grab the hammer and nails right away.
 It’s a good idea to plan the gallery arrangement before your start making random holes in the wall.
 Lay the artwork on the floor and choose your favorite piece as the center of attention then work the others around it.

 3. Mock-up the gallery.
 Take the layout from the floor and recreate it on the wall.
 Trace the frames on craft paper, cut them out and tape each one onto the wall.
 Stand back and make any minor adjustments.